Euroanchor/docs/docs/guide/exchange/poolCreation.md

 When creating a pool you have 3 types of pools to choose from:

 -   Weighted pool, which allows you to have up to 8 tokens and each one can have a custom weight
--   Oracle pool, which allows you to choose only 2 tokens, but still allows you to set custom weihts
+-   Oracle pool, which allows you to choose only 2 tokens, but still allows you to set custom weights
--   Stable pool, which allows you to have up to 8 tokens, but not costum weghts for each token
+-   Stable pool, which allows you to have up to 8 tokens, but not custom weights for each token

 <img src="/img/guide/swap/poolTypes.png" alt="Pool types" width="500" />